 USA –-(Ammoland.com)- “We have launched our new film project ‘Blood on their Hands,” COPS (Citizen’s Organization for Public Safety) Productions CEO Mike McNulty writes in an email to friends and supporters introducing an effort to fund and produce a documentary on government misdeeds resulting in Operation Fast and Furious “gunwalking” crimes.

 McNulty is a filmmaker of no small achievement.
-His co-production and co-writing credits include “Waco- The Rules of Engagement,” introduced by actor Robert Di Niro at the 1997 Academy Awards, where it was nominated as Best Documentary.
+His production and writing credits include “Waco- The Rules of Engagement,” introduced by actor Robert De Niro at the 1997 Academy Awards, where it was nominated as Best Documentary.
 From his IMDB biography:

 Producer Mike McNulty is Investigative Researcher and Producer of “Waco: A New Revelation.”
 His previous investigative work about Waco earned him an Emmy Award and an Academy Award nomination and Best Documentary of the Year Award from the International Film Association.
 Mike has in-depth knowledge of the informational and technical demands of documentary productions.